- Created by souraphone ratsaphong, last modified by Clinical Practice Improvement on Nov 28, 2022

 7. Open Disclosure

 7.1.
-When adverse events are identified, Open Arms adopts an open disclosure approach within a restorative just culture framework (see the Adverse Event Review Procedure (102-05)).
+When clinical incidents are identified, Open Arms adopts an open disclosure approach within a restorative just culture framework (see the Clinical Incident Review Procedure (102-05)).
 Open disclosure involves an open discussion with a client and/or family member about an incident that resulted in harm while they, or their family member, were receiving Open Arms support.

 7.2.
 The elements of open disclosure are: